Quotations

 Henry David Thoreau

-A WILD BOAR stood under a tree and rubbed his tusks against the trunk.
+A Wild Boar stood under a tree and rubbed his tusks against the trunk.
 A Fox passing by asked him why he thus sharpened his teeth when there was no danger threatening from either huntsman or hound.
 He replied, "I do it advisedly; for it would never do to have to sharpen my weapons just at the time I ought to be using them."

 Aesop's Fables, The Wild Boar and the Fox